Bibek Debroy: Career

+Economics

-His past positions include the Director of the Rajiv Gandhi Institute for Contemporary Studies, Consultant to the Department of Economic Affairs of Finance Ministry (Government of India), Secretary-General of PhD Chamber of Commerce and Industry and Director of the project LARGE (Legal Adjustments and Reforms for Globalising the Economy), set up by the Finance Ministry and UNDP for examining legal reforms in India.
+Debroy's earlier positions included director of Rajiv Gandhi Institute for Contemporary Studies, consultant to the Department of Economic Affairs of Finance Ministry (India), and director of the project LARGE (Legal Adjustments and Reforms for Globalising the Economy), set up by the Finance Ministry and United Nations Development Programme (UNDP) to examine legal reforms in India.
 Between December 2006 and July 2007, he was the rapporteur for implementation in the Commission on Legal Empowerment of the Poor.
-Debroy has authored several books, papers and popular articles, has been the Consulting Editor of Indian financial and other newspapers.
-He has been a member of the National Manufacturing Competitive Council from November 2004 to December 2009.
-He was the Chairman of a Committee set up by the Chief Minister of Jharkhand to recommend a development plan for the State.
+Debroy authored several books, papers and popular articles, was consulting editor of Indian financial newspapers, and was a member of the National Manufacturing Competitive Council (2004 to 2009).
+He chaired a Jharkhand state committee to recommend a state development plan.
 He has been a Member of the Chief Minister's Economic Advisory Council in Rajasthan.

-From 2014 to 2015, he was the Chairman of the High Powered Committee set up by the Ministry of Railways to restructure Indian Railways.
-In the past, Debroy has taught at Presidency College, Calcutta, Gokhale Institute of Politics and Economics, the Indian Institute of Foreign Trade and the National Council of Applied Economic Research.
+From 2014 to 2015, he chaired a Ministry of Railways committee set up to restructure Indian Railways.
+Debroy had also taught at Presidency College, Calcutta, Gokhale Institute of Politics and Economics, the Indian Institute of Foreign Trade and the National Council of Applied Economic Research.

-On 5 January 2015, he was appointed as permanent member of NITI Aayog (or National Institution for Transforming India Aayog), which is the replacement of Planning Commission and will act as a think-tank to the government of India.
-He served as a Member of Niti Aayog till June 2019.
-In September 2017, he was appointed Chairman of the Economic Advisory Council to the Prime Minister.

-In September 2018, he was appointed the President of the Indian Statistical Institute.